 A negative experience with a company's HR technology (such as a job application or background check process) can affect a candidate's opinion of the company overall.
 Fifty-six percent of candidates think less of a company if they have a poor experience with their HR technology, and 8 percent of those who have accepted a job offer then withdrew have done so because a background check took too long or they had a negative experience with the background check/drug check.

-A poorly conducted background check is one of the most common reasons employers lose candidates that have accepted job offers — 21 percent of employers who have lost candidates that have accepted a job offer say it was because background screening took too long.
+A poorly conducted background check is one of the most common reasons employers lose candidates —34 percent of employers have lost candidates because background screening took too long.

 Goldberg recommends these three strategies to help optimize your background check process for candidates: